team-aram-2/open-tutor/DEPLOY.md

 The credentials for the pgadmin dashboard are located under the `pgadmin` service in `docker-compose.yml` by default.
 You may reconfigure these.

 ## Deployment Process

+1. Open the project in VSCode
+2. Build the project's devcontainer
+3. Open a new terminal in the devcontainer, run the following commands:

+- `cd frontend`
+- `npm ci`
+- `npm run dev`

+4. Open a new terminal in the devcontainer, run the following commands:

+- `cd backend`
+- `go install`
+- `go run .`

+Disregard the following steps:

 Complete the following procedure to start the software stack: